ctrf-io/ctrf/docs/reporters/mocha.md

 ---
 sidebar_position: 5
-title: Mocha
+title: Mocha JSON Reporter
-description: CTRF report examples
+description: A Mocha JSON test reporter to create test reports that follow the CTRF standard.
 ---
-# Mocha JSON Reporter

 A Mocha JSON test reporter to create test reports that follow the CTRF standard.